coon-hound/SpinUp/README.md

 ```
 Declared and defined respectively in include/bot.h and src/bot.cpp
 (All angles mentioned are defined as follows: a clockwise turn is a negative rotation, and a counter-clockwise turn is a position rotation)
- * void Move(double x, double y, double angle, double lengthTolerance, double angleTolerance, double tickLength, distanceUnits lengthUnit, rotationUnits angleUnit);
+ * void Move(double x, double y, double angle, double lengthTolerance, double angleTolerance,
+             double tickLength, distanceUnits lengthUnit, rotationUnits angleUnit);
-    Move moves the robot to the target coordinate (x, y) and facing a target heading (angle), with a certain position tolerance (lengthTolerance = 25 mm by default) and heading tolerance (angleTolerance = 1 degree by default).
+    Moves the robot to the target coordinate (x, y) and facing a target heading (angle),
+    with a certain position tolerance (lengthTolerance = 25 mm by default) and heading tolerance
+    (angleTolerance = 1 degree by default).
     Distance is measured in lengthUnits (default is mm) and heading is measured in angleUnits (default is deg).
     tickLength is the approximate frequency that the robot recalculates motor headings.
     Note: angles are negative clockwise and positive counter-clockwise